npvq/encryptron/README.md

 - The `.assets` directory containing art/icons (and background image) for the install drive
 - The `.scripts` directory containing all the scripts to be installed.
     - There is a special subfolder called `helper` containing scripts that will only be used during the installation process.
 This is mostly so that I don't mix up which scripts I need to copy.
-- And the `.fseventd` directory because MacOS loves it so much
+- And the `.fseventsd` directory because MacOS loves it so much

 ### How to package